Stephen Holt (basketball): Personal life

-Holt's father, Greg, is American, while his mother, Jackie, is Filipino.
+Holt has a wife and a child.
+His father, Greg, is American, while his mother, Jackie, is Filipino.
 His father played college basketball for the University of Portland, while his sister played college soccer for Saint Mary's.

+Holt acquired a Philippine passport in June 2023, which made him eligible to play in the Philippine Basketball Association as a local player.